HASSAN682-cloud/WATERWISE/client/README.md

-a clean, sponsor-polished README.md tailored for your WaterWise MERN stack project — ready for GitHub, Vercel, Render, and stakeholder demos:

 # 💧 WaterWise: Smart Community Water Usage Tracker

 WaterWise is a modular MERN stack application designed for smart city deployment.
 It helps communities monitor household water usage, detect leaks, and generate sponsor-ready reports.
 Built for Mombasa Water and field technician workflows, it supports real-time alerts, Excel exports, and branded dashboards.